Legend of “Coal Oil Johnny”

 John Washington Steele’s Venango County home, relocated and restored by Pennsylvania’s Oil Region Alliance of Business, Industry & Tourism, stands today in Oil Creek State Park, just off Route 8, north of Rouseville.

-Published in 1902, Coal Oil Johnny: story of his career as told by himself (John Washington Steele) was digitized in 2007 and now is a free Google Ebook.
+Published in 1902, Coal Oil Johnny: story of his career as told by himself (John Washington Steele) was digitized in 2007.

 AOGHS.org welcomes sponsors to help us preserve petroleum history.
 Please support this energy education website with a tax-deductible donation today.
 Contact email@example.com for information on levels and types of available sponsorships. © 2017 AOGHS.